Ebad-urRehman/Ebad-urRehman/README.md

 Latest : [AyahVerse](https://ayahverse.streamlit.app/) Scientific Tafsir research console.
 Deployed for testing only.

-💞️ **Collaborate:**
--  I’m looking to collaborate on My FYP "AyahVerse: A Qur’anic Scientific and Numerical Insights Explorer Using Transformers, Agentic AI, and Reasoning".

 📫 How to reach me
   - LinkedIn : [/in/ebadur-rehman/](https://www.linkedin.com/in/ebadur-rehman/)
   - Mail : [ibadkps@gmail.com](https://ibad.rashid.research@gmail.com)